 If you have been regularly drinking fruit juices or smoothies, your blood sugar may well be too high.
-As you can see, although fruit juice may be derived from a natural food, it is full of sugars that can be easily digested in your gut.
+As you can see, although fruit juice may be derived from a natural food, it is full of sugars that unfortunately provides Candida its favourite fuel.

 You can enjoy lemon and lime juice though as they have antifungal properties.
 They also help to detoxify and support the liver which is crucial when trying to tackle a Candida infection.